iGurleenKaur25/iGurleenKaur25/README.md

-Hi I'm Gurleen Kaur
+Hi ✨I'm Gurleen Kaur ✨

-A passionate learner and student in first year.
+🌱A passionate learner and student in first year.

-I'm currently learning JavaScript.
+🔭I'm currently learning JavaScript.

-I'm looking to collaborate on Open source contributions.
+👯I'm looking to collaborate on Open source contributions.

-U can reach me on Linkedin - www.linkedin.com/in/gurleen-kaur-a66b49324
+📫U can reach me on Linkedin - www.linkedin.com/in/gurleen-kaur-a66b49324

-2025 Goals- Learning FullStack development and starting DSA in Java.
+⚡2025 Goals- Learning FullStack development and starting DSA in Java.

 <!--